Toxocious/toxocious.github.io/public/blog/moving-from-jekyll-to-react/moving-from-jekyll-to-react.md

 After this, I had to create files to update the list of projects, display the list of all projects from the `_projects` directory, and one to display the information of a project (the page would essentially render the necessary project.md file).

-These were mostly just carbon copies of the files that were used to do these things for the blog posts, just with minor changes in logic (replacing "posts" with "projects"), which was quite simple.
+These were mostly just carbon copies of the files that were used to do these things for the blog blog, just with minor changes in logic (replacing "blog" with "projects"), which was quite simple.

 Despite the troubles that I had, using Jekyll wasn't terrible once I pieced the parts together.